-Coillte forests situated in particularly sensitive locations with respect to water quality are mapped as biodiversity areas.
-Part of our intention, in developing the FESLUP, is to step up engagement with a view to improving the management of sensitive catchment locations on the estate.
+Coillte's forests situated in particularly sensitive locations with respect to water quality are mapped as biodiversity areas.
+Part of our intention, in developing the FESLUP, is to step up engagement with a view to improving the management of sensitive catchment locations on the estate; specifically, within the top 8 freshwater pearl mussel catchments.